chriskrip/identifiers-enduring-submission/README.md

   &lt;/step&gt;
 </pre>

-Per default all identifiers will be listed.
-You can change this and configure which identifiers are shown by adding a configuration property with the key `webui.submission.list-identifiers` to your dspace.cfg.
+By default all identifiers will be listed.
+You can change this and configure which identifiers are shown by adding a configuration property with the key `webui.submission.list-identifiers` to your `dspace.cfg`.
 Currently a space-separated list containing any of the following values is supported:

  * all
  * handle